 Foods to avoid

-In addition to adding good foods, there are other foods you should avoid or limit.
-The foods you should avoid are those that have a high salt content.
+In addition to adding good foods, you should avoid or limit other foods that have a high salt content.

 In the United States, three-fourths of our intake of salt comes from restaurants and packaged foods.
 This means that the first step in reducing your salt intake is reducing the number of meals you eat in restaurants and reducing the amount of packaged foods you use.